Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Introduction

 Since {\tt John} is represented as an OID node pointed to and cut through by hyperarcs starting with three different predicates -- {\tt Teacher}, {\tt TA}, and {\tt Student} -- he is involved under these different perspectives.
 The ``pointing to'' also entails a multi-membership of {\tt John} in three predicates, here acting as classes.
 Abbreviating ``under the perspective of'' to ``as a'' or ``asa'', we can generally say that ``asa entails isa'', where the ``isa'' of classical Semantic Nets is often called ``is member of'' in Semantic Technologies.
 Notice that for perspectival (data and) knowledge, multi-membership cannot be reduced to multiple inheritance with a newly introduced common subpredicate such as {\tt TA} underneath {\tt Teacher} and {\tt Student}: The very notion of perspective requires that an individual such as {\tt John} stays member of the predicates under whose perspectives it is represented.

-This section introduced the novel perspectivity dimension as part of a systematics with other dimensions for atoms in PSOA RuleML 1.0, illustrated by a visualized three-perspective example.
-The subsequent Section~\ref{foundknowrep} will continue with symbolic perspectival fact and rule representation and reasoning (through querying) in the abridged syntax of PSOA RuleML 1.0.
+This section introduced the novel dependency dimension as part of a systematics with other dimensions for atoms in PSOA RuleML, illustrated by a visualized three-perspective example.
+The subsequent Section~\ref{foundknowrep} will continue with symbolic perspectival fact \& rule representation and reasoning (through querying) in the abridged syntax of PSOA RuleML.
 This will be followed, in Section~\ref{lawsknowtrans}, by equivalence laws for PSOA knowledge, with a subsection on default descriptors realized via default rules.
-The paper will then proceed, in Section~\ref{sec:syntax}, to the appropriately augmented unabridged presentation syntax and the serialization syntax of PSOA RuleML 1.0.
+The paper will then proceed, in Section~\ref{sec:syntax}, to the appropriately augmented unabridged presentation syntax and the serialization syntax of PSOA RuleML 1.03.
 Next, in Section~\ref{sec:semantics}, it will revise the parts of the model-theoretic semantics that are key to incorporating in/dependent descriptors.
 Sections \ref{sec:syntax} and \ref{sec:semantics} establish PSOA as a logic.
-Then, in Section~\ref{sec:implement}, the paper will discuss the PSOATransRun implementation of in/ dependent descriptors, translating PSOA RuleML knowledge bases and queries to TPTP (PSOA2TPTP) or Prolog (PSOA2Prolog); test results will be shown.
+Then, in Section~\ref{sec:implement}, the paper will discuss the PSOATransRun implementation of in/dependent descriptors, translating PSOA RuleML knowledge bases and queries to TPTP (PSOA2TPTP) or Prolog (PSOA2Prolog); test results will be shown.
 Finally, Section~\ref{sec:conc} will give conclusions and indicate directions of future work.
-Appendix~\ref{sec:psoametamodel} will expound on the metamodel, applying it to the TA example.
-The examples of this paper bridge between theory and practice: They have been tested in the PSOATransRun instantiation targeting XSB Prolog, and readers are encouraged to try and vary some of them, starting with the README\footnote{\url{http://psoa.ruleml.org/transrun/1.3.1/local/}}.
+The often-referenced Appen\-dix~\ref{sec:psoametamodel} conveniently wraps the metamodel, applying it to the Rich TA example.
+The examples of this paper bridge between theory and practice: They have been tested in the PSOATransRun instantiation targeting XSB Prolog, and readers are encouraged to try and change some of them, starting with the README\footnote{\url{http://psoa.ruleml.org/transrun/1.4.2/local/}}.